Do Birth Control Pills Really Work for Endometriosis?

 In considering several studies from various scientific journals, the researchers came to a few conclusions: 6,7

-Combined oral contraceptives and progestin-only pills can improve the overall quality of life for people with endometriosis.
+- Combined oral contraceptives and progesterone-only pills can improve the overall quality of life for people with endometriosis.